eubr-bigsea/Java_COMPSs/README.md

 Some algorithms developed in Java COMPSs with or without using the [HDFS's API](https://github.com/eubr-bigsea/compss-hdfs) developed in this project.

+## This repository is deprecated!
+The new repository is available in: https://github.com/eubr-bigsea/compss-library

 -----
 In this repository there are the following algorithms: